2011 Birdfest Sponsors

 Josie Finley is the Park Ranger/Volunteer Coordinator for the Ridgefield National Wildlife Refuge.
 She has been in her current position for three years but has worked at the Refuge for the last 6 years engaged in a variety of projects including habitat restoration, the hunt program, and other visitor services related duties.
 She also currently runs the Refuge's environmental education programs for school age children.
 Josie has a BA in Environmental Studies from the Evergreen State College and is currently working toward a MA in Zoology through the University of Miami, Ohio.

-We look forward to seeing you at BirdFest this year!
+We look forward to seeing you at Birdfest this year!

 Download a membership form here or contact us: